 The vast majority of time, command presence is expressed as a non-verbal communication to those around you and is determined at first glance or through your first interaction.

 Your appearance, including your posture and personal presentation in how you walk, speak and the gestures you use all project your personal "Command Presence".

 "Walking with INTEGRITY" is the essence of Command Presence.

-Command presence is NOT a behavior that can be turned on and off... nor is it the ability to bully or talk down to co-workers, stakeholders or customers.
+Command presence is not a behavior that can be easily faked... nor is it the ability to bully or talk down to co-workers, stakeholders or customers.

-Command Presence is ALWAYS a positive perception projected to those around you.
+Command Presence is ALWAYS a firm, yet positive and supportive, standard that is projected by you and clearly perceived by those around you.

-While they may not like your message, your "command presence" provides most people with the reasoning or rationale to abide by your requests, instructions or professional orders.
+While some may not like to hear your message, your command presence provides most people with the reasoning or rationale to abide by your requests, instructions or professional orders.

 Developing the traits of a professional is a life-long learning responsibility for every leader.
 Each element of professionalism affords the good leader a higher self-image and greater degree of self confidence.

-As you develop these important traits you build and project your command presence in an appropriate manner.
+As you develop these important leadership traits you will build and project your command presence in an effective manner.

-A side benefit to becoming a professional is that those same self-perceptions will often lead you to positions of greater responsibility.
+A side benefit to developing traits becoming of a professional is that your increased confidence will often lead you to positions of greater responsibility.